panglesd/slipshow/docs/record-and-replay.rst

 Extending a recording
 ---------------------

-You can extend your recording with new strokes and erasure by clicking "Continue recording" or pressing the shortcut :key:`R`.
+You can extend your recording with new strokes and erasure by clicking "Continue recording" or pressing the shortcut :kbd:`R`.
 It will put you back in drawing mode, at the selected time.
 The new recording will be inserted at the time set.

 Adding pauses
 -------------